Chef, restaurateur, writer and fusion pioneer

 Peter Gordon is the pioneer of fusion food.
 For 40 years he’s gathered ingredients, textures and techniques from across the world’s kitchen, combining them in thrilling new ways to imagine the impossible.

 With eight books to his name, a roll call of award-winning restaurants from The Sugar Club to The Providores and Tapa Room.
 Not to mention devising recipes for Air New Zealand, cooking for Barack Obama and founding the hugely successful charity event Who’s Cooking Dinner?
 Peter’s eclectic style of cuisine has had global reach.
+In March 2020 Peter relocated from London UK, to Auckland NZ.

 Born the youngest of four children to Timmy Shaw and Bruce Gordon in the coastal river town of Whanganui, New Zealand.
 After three more parental marriages, one sister and three brothers eventually joined the siblings.